-There is no cure but there is also a lack of support for women with Endometriosis, especially in Vancouver.
+There is no cure but there is also a lack of support for people with Endometriosis, especially in Vancouver.
 It's difficult to find resources or to find information as to what's the best treatment or surgery for this condition.
 And how do I know this?
-Because I have been dealing with endometriosis and its variety of symptoms since 2008.
-Being a Registered Nurse, I trust other health care professionals to know what is best for me and my health; at the same time, educating yourself and knowing what is best for you is extremely important because this disease affects each woman differently.
+Because I have been dealing with endometriosis and its variety of symptoms since 2008; almost 10 years now.
+Being a Registered Nurse, I trust other health care professionals to know what is best for me and my health; at the same time, educating yourself and knowing what is best for you is extremely important because this disease affects each person differently.

 When I first was “diagnosed” with Endometriosis (my family doctor made a very educated guess based on my symptoms otherwise diagnosis can only be confirmed through laparoscopic excision) I was 25 years old.
 I had been on birth control since I was 11 years old and had been off of it (by personal choice) for almost 2 years when the random pains started.
 When I researched Endometriosis at the time of my diagnosis, I found a short paragraph stating it causes period pain (which is a complete understatement for those who have experienced this pain) and can cause issues with fertility.
 I thought to myself, I’m young and otherwise healthy so I'll be fine.
 Had I known what I was going to go through these last 5 years of my life, I would have looked further into this disease and what preventative measures could have been taken then.
 In 2015, I was also told I had an adenomyoma; even though I did have my uterus operated on, I now have diffuse Adenomyosis.
 I'm 35 years old, married, no kids, have had 3 surgeries, and even though I am better than I was before my third surgery, I still suffer from chronic pain, nausea, and fatigue…… and those are only a few of the issues I face on a daily basis.